MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 $ swift run MyApp -h
 OVERVIEW: A neat little tool to list files and directories

-USAGE: my-app [<path>] [--directories] [--include-hidden]
+USAGE: my-app list [<path>] [--directories] [--include-hidden] [--filter <filter>]

 ARGUMENTS:
   <path>                  Path of the directory to be listed (default: .)

 OPTIONS:
-  -d, --dir, --include-directories       Include directories -i, --include-hidden    Include hidden files/directories --version               Show the version.
+  -d, --directories       Include directories
+  -i, --include-hidden    Include hidden files/directories -f, --filter <filter>   Filter the list of files and directories --version               Show the version.
   -h, --help              Show help information.
 ```

-> Use `swift run AppName` to be able to use your arguments and parameters when debugging.
+> Use `swift run AppName` from a terminal in the root directory of your Swift package to quickly debug the arguments and parameters of your application.
 {: .prompt-tip }

 We want to pass a filesystem path to our tool, so that we can list files in other directories, too.
 This argument should have the current directory as a default: